zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 is not offered when energy is full.
 Craft is not offered without materials.
 The menu constructor checks these conditions using the same code the controller uses, so the two can never disagree.

+This sounds like a detail.
+It nearly sank the project.
+An early version offered `drink` and `sleep` unconditionally.
+The LLM ignored them (its prior "knows" they're usually pointless), but the world-model planner had no such instinct and spent **61% of its entire training budget** on actions that did nothing.
+Every comparison made with that menu was garbage.
+The menu is now covered by regression tests, because the menu *is* the experiment: if different systems saw different action spaces, none of the downstream numbers would mean anything.

 (The full constructor contract — its two invariants, the shared grounding predicates, and the gate that enforces them empirically — is in appendix A.1.)